-Richard J. McAlonan, Jr. Director, Advance Pricing and Mutual Agreement Program
+Hareesh Dhawale Director, Advance Pricing and Mutual Agreement Program

-Part I. The APMA Program - Structure, Composition, and Operation [PUB.
+Part I. The APMA Program - Structure, Composition, and Operation [Pub.
 L. 106-170 § 521(b)(2)(A)]

-In February of 2012, the former APA Program was moved from the Office of Chief Counsel to the Office of Transfer Pricing Operations, Large Business and International Division of the IRS (TPO) and combined with the United States Competent Authority (USCA) staff responsible for transfer pricing cases, thereby forming the Advance Pricing and Mutual Agreement (APMA) Program.
-The APMA Program Director, Richard McAlonan, joined the Program in May of 2012.
+In February of 2012, the former APA Program was moved from the Office of Chief Counsel to the Office of Transfer Pricing Operations, Large Business and International Division of the IRS (TPO) and combined with the United States Competent Authority (USCA) staff responsible for transfer pricing cases, thereby forming the APMA Program.